This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Slowly stir in the heavy cream, and mix well.
 Serve, and enjoy!

-Creamy Lemon Sauce Tips
+Wine Lemon Butter Sauce Tips

 - Most importantly, you want to pour in the heavy cream (or half-and-half) slowly while stirring so that it doesn’t curdle from the heat!